psamuels00/artwork/README.md

 **UI design**
 - add support for dark backgrounds, esp to use black for The Demo
 - display N/M (project #N of M projects) with project title in mobile menu
-- eliminate cursor-not-allowed on doodles image page since disabled next/prev are not right, and it doesn't work at all for mobile
 - overall more consistency with the break points across pages: sm, md, lg
-- the "X" to leave image page always goes to top of previous page
+- the "X" to leave image page always takes the user to top of previous page
 - add floating button to quickly jump to top of any long page
 - transition page loads more smoothly (maybe)
 - remove redundancy from image names and take full advantage of slugs